M0rteza02/Sorry-zombie-Unity/README.md

    cd Sorry-zombie-Unity
 2. **Open in Unity**

-    Unity version: (specify the version you used, e.g., 2022.3 LTS) Open the project via Unity Hub.
+    Unity version: (specify the version you used, e.g., 2022.3 LTS), Open the project via Unity Hub.

 3. **Play the Game**